w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-payout.md

 Era points create a probabilistic component for staking rewards.

-If the *mean* of rewards is the average rewards per era, then the *variance* is the variability from the average rewards.
+If the *mean* of staking rewards is the average rewards per era, then the *variance* is the variability from the average staking rewards.

 With parachains now on Polkadot, a large percentage of era points will come from parachain validation, as a subset of validators are selected to para-validate for all parachains each era, and those para-validators can generate more era points as a result.

-In this case, analyzing the *expected value* of rewards to consider the weight of era points for validators and para-validators for the reward average, will paint a better picture.
+In this case, analyzing the *expected value* of staking rewards will paint a better picture as the weight of era points of validators and para-validators in the reward average are taken into consideration.

 Let:
 - `pe` = para-validator era points,
 - `ne` = non-para-validator era points,
-- `EV` = expected value of rewards,
+- `EV` = expected value of staking rewards,

 Then, `EV(pe)` has more influence on the `EV` than `EV(ne)`.